engisalor/sketch-grammar-explorer/README.md

 #### Add sketch grammar

 Supply a file named `grammar.txt` that contains the desired sketch grammar.
-These are available on Sketch Engine in the corpus details page.
+The EcoLexicon Semantic Sketch Grammar is available [here](https://ecolexicon.ugr.es/ecolexicon_sketch_file.html).

-If using a sketch grammar other than EcoLexicon's, additional changes are necessary (see Customization).
+If using a sketch grammar other than EcoLexicon's, adapting the Python scripts is necessary.

 #### Get corpus info